ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-15-how-backend-software-should-retry-on-failures.md

 08001	sqlclient_unable_to_establish_sqlconnection
 08004	sqlserver_rejected_establishment_of_sqlconnection
 ```
 * `ProtocolError` is an example from Redis.
-The exception is raised when Redis server received a sequence of bytes which is translated to a meaningless operation.
+The exception is raised when Redis server received a sequence of bytes that is translated to a meaningless operation.
 Since you test your software before deploying that, it's unlikely that the error occurs because of poorly written code.
 Let's blame our transport layer :).

 Thinking about the 2nd category of failures aka **load issues** I'd like to review the following responses from HTTP server:
 * `408 Request Timeout` is returned when a server spent more time processing your request than it was prepared to wait.
 Possible reason: a resource is overwhelmed by a lot of incoming requests.
 Waiting and retrying after some delay can be a good strategy to finish data processing on your side eventually.
 * `429 Too Many Requests` means that you sent more requests than the server allows you during some time frame.
-This technique which is used by the server is also known as rate-limiting.
-A good thing, that a server SHOULD return `Retry-After` header which provides a recommendation how long you need to wait before making the next request.
+This technique that is used by the server is also known as rate-limiting.
+A good thing, that a server SHOULD return `Retry-After` header that provides a recommendation how long you need to wait before making the next request.
 * `500 Internal Server Error`.
 That's the most infamous HTTP server error.
 The diversity of reasons for the error depends only on the good faith of the developers.
 For all uncaught exception occurred there the response is returned.
 I do not have a strong opinion that we should continuously retry on such errors.
-For each service which you use you should learn what's the reason behind the response.
+For each service that you use you should learn what's the reason behind the response.
-> For the developers of web servers which are reading the lines, I suggest preventing sending of the type of response if possible.
+> For the developers of web servers that are reading the lines, I suggest preventing sending of the type of response if possible.
 Think about using more specific response when you know the reason of failure.
 * `503 Service Unavailable` - service currently cannot handle the request because of *temporary* overload.
 You can expect that it will be alleviated after some delay.
 The server CAN send `Retry-After` header like it was mentioned for `429 Too Many Requests` status code.
-* `504 Gateway Timeout` is similar to `408 Request Timeout` but means that connection with your HTTP client was closed by the reverse-proxy which stands in front of the server.
+* `504 Gateway Timeout` is similar to `408 Request Timeout` but means that connection with your HTTP client was closed by the reverse-proxy that stands in front of the server.

 But, hopefully, we do not live in the world where everything is transmitted over HTTP protocol.
 I want to share my experience of retrying on database errors:

 * `OperationalError`.
 Yes, we already met this guy in the blog post.
-Both for PostgreSQL and MySQL it additionally covers the failures which are not under control of a software engineer.
+Both for PostgreSQL and MySQL it additionally covers the failures that are not under control of a software engineer.
 Examples: a memory allocation error occurred during processing, or a transaction could not be processed.
 I recommend retrying on them.
 * `IntegrityError` - this is a tricky one.
-It can be raised when a foreign key constraint is violated, like when you try to insert a `Record A` which depends on `Record B`.
+It can be raised when a foreign key constraint is violated, like when you try to insert a `Record A` that depends on `Record B`.
 And `Record B` might be not added yet because of asynchronous nature of your system.
 In this case, I'd retry.
 From another side, the exception is also raised when your attempt to add a record leads to duplication of the unique key.
 It's unlikely that we want to retry that time.
 You might ask me how to distinguish such cases and retry when it's needed.
 Hopefully, your DBMS returns code of the error.
 And your SQL driver already knows how to map them between exception classes.
 Here's the example for MySQL:

 ~~~~~~
 # from pymysql.err